JubayerRahman/Learning-React-native/README.md

 I was facing some trouble to use the system so today I completed this section and added the sytems and software for the course.

+### Update 4:
+ Learned a lot the most importent one was hashing the password I am new to typescript so the advanced codes can be confusing sometime

 ## Section 02: This Section is for error handelling

 This section is small it has 4 videos and around 30 min watch time I will complet it with the section 1 I mean in the mentiond 3 days but if only if i stumbled in any issue thats why I am consedering to give it one day.

+### update 4.2:
+ completed 50% on this section will complet the rest yesterday.